-Bangladesh building fire kills at least 56, toll could rise further
+Death toll from Bangladesh building fire climbs to at least 56

 The Dhaka Tribune reported that the building housed a plastics warehouse and was full of flammable material.

-Other media, including bdnews24.com, said firefighters struggled to find adequate water supplies and had to draw water from a nearby mosque to fight the blaze.
+He said firefighters struggled to find adequate water supplies and had to draw water from a nearby mosque to fight the blaze.

-Building safety regulations are rarely followed in impoverished Bangladesh, where accidents kill hundreds every year.
+Building safety regulations are rarely followed in Bangladesh, where accidents kill hundreds every year.

-The Rana Plaza factory collapse in 2013 killed more than 1,100 garment workers.
+The Rana Plaza factory collapse in 2013 killed more than 1,100 workers and a fire in a garment factory in 2012 killed 112 people.

-Reporting by Ruma Paul; Editing by Hugh Lawson and Paul Tait
+Reporting by Ruma Paul; Editing by Paul Tait